 To use aloe vera at home first you need to get hold of a plant.
 They are usually available from garden centres but before you go shopping ask your family and friends if they have one.
 If so, they may let you have a couple of ripe leaves (leaves that have a rosy tinge at the tip).

 To use, just cut the leaf at its thickest part, remove the gel and apply it to your skin, as shown in this video.

 Honey, especially raw or unpasteurized, is great for the complexion.
 It’s very good at maintaining the natural moisture levels of the skin.
 The sugars in honey attract moisture to the upper layer of the skin and soften it even after they have been washed off.

 Honey is also packed with antioxidants which are good for wrinkles and ageing skin.
 It’s also anti‑bacterial and a natural cleaning agent that helps to unclog the pores.

 You can apply honey directly to any area of dry skin such as the elbows or use it as a face mask.
 Let it sit for about 20 minutes and then rinse off with warm water.

 Sunflower seed oil

-Safe, inexpensive, and widely available, sunflower seed oil is an excellent choice for using as a treatment for dry skin.
+Safe, inexpensive, and widely available, sunflower seed oil is an excellent choice to use as a treatment for dry skin.
 This 2013 study found that sunflower seed oil improved skin hydration when used as a moisturiser on the volunteer‘s arms.

 Sunflower seed oil is loaded with vitamin E, which not only traps moisture inside skin cells it also helps to protect the collagen and elastin in the skin from environmental stressors such as UV rays.
 Sunflower seed oil also contains vitamins A, C, and D, which help to generate new skin cells.